preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 ***************************
 Here's how to add a block to a section:

-1. Click the plus for the Section.
+1. Click the plus for the section.
-2. Select Block to add.
+2. Select block to add.

 .. image:: section-add-block.png

-Here's an example with a Block added:
+Here's an example with a block added:

 .. image:: section-block-added.png

-You add additional Blocks, work with the settings, move or delete Blocks the same way as editors do when editing a page, see: :doc:`Working with Blocks </blocks/working-with-blocks/index>`
+You add additional blocks, work with the settings, move or delete blocks the same way as editors do when editing a page, see: :doc:`Working with Blocks </blocks/working-with-blocks/index>`

-**Note!** When editing a page, Blocks that belong to the Page Type is locked, meaning they can not be moved or deleted, and settings for those Blocks can't be edited.
+**Note!** When editing a page, blocks that belong to the Page Type is locked, meaning they can not be moved or deleted, and settings for those blocks can't be edited.
 But content can be edited, if applicable, using Write mode.

 .. image:: using-write-mode.png

-More information on editing Blocks when editing a Page, is found here: :doc:`Edit a Page </pages/edit-page/index>`
+More information on editing blocks when editing a page, is found here: :doc:`Edit a Page </pages/edit-page/index>`

 Decide to show a section on a device or not
 **********************************************